Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Diffusion and Volume maximization-based Image Clustering

-We remark that, for any one cluster, there may be multiple reasonable choices for cluster modes: pixels that are exemplary of underlying cluster structure.
-In LUND, cluster modes are selected to be high-density pixels that are far in diffusion distance from other high-density pixels~\cite{maggioni2019learning, murphy2018unsupervised}.
+An important point of comparison for D-VIC is the \emph{Learning by Unsupervised Nonlinear Diffusion} (\emph{LUND}) algorithm~\cite{maggioni2019learning, murphy2018unsupervised}, which follows a similar procedure to D-VIC but crucially uses the KDE $p(x)$ in place of $\zeta(x)$.
+To give some motivation for why we advocate for $\zeta$ instead of $p$ for material clustering, we remark that for any one cluster, there may be multiple reasonable choices for cluster modes: pixels that are exemplary of underlying cluster structure.
+In LUND, cluster modes are selected to be high-density pixels that are far in diffusion distance from other high-density pixels.
 However, not all high-density pixels necessarily correspond to underlying material structure.
 A maximizer of $p(x)$ could, for example, correspond to a spatial region containing a group of commonly co-occurring materials (rather than a single material).
 By weighting pixel purity and density equally, D-VIC avoids selecting such a pixel as cluster mode; thus, D-VIC modes will be both indicative of underlying material structure and modal, making these points better exemplars of underlying material structure than the modes selected by LUND.

-This section illustrates the key difference between LUND and D-VIC by implementing both algorithms on a simple dataset (visualized in Figure \ref{fig:syntheticGT}) built to illustrate the idealized scenario where D-VIC outperforms LUND due to its incorporation of pixel purity.
+We demonstrate this key difference between LUND and D-VIC by implementing both algorithms on a simple dataset (visualized in Fig. \ref{fig:syntheticGT}) built to illustrate the idealized scenario where D-VIC outperforms LUND due to its incorporation of pixel purity.
 This dataset was generated by sampling $n=5000$ points from an equilateral triangle in $\R^2$ centered at the origin with edge length $\sqrt{2}$; the $K=3$ vertices of this triangle served as ground truth endmembers.
 We sampled 1000 data points from a Gaussian distribution with a standard deviation of 0.175 centered at each endmember, keeping only the samples lying within in the convex hull of the ground truth endmember set.
 In addition, 2000 data points were sampled from a Gaussian distribution with zero-mean and a smaller standard deviation of 0.0175.
-As such, high-purity points indicative of latent material structure were also relatively low-density, and density maximizers were engineered so to not be indicative of latent material structure.
+As such, high-purity points indicative of latent material structure were also relatively low-density, and density maximizers were engineered so as not to be indicative of latent material structure.
 Each point was assigned a ground truth label corresponding to its highest-abundances ground truth endmember.